Karimabad, Gilgit-Baltistan: Queen Victoria Monument

 The Queen Victoria Monument is erected on a rock face at the rear end of Karimabad.
 It can be accessed only by trekking for about an hour passing through irrigation channels, a polo ground, an old watch tower, and a narrow passage strewn with rocks.
 It is at the base of the rock face and was built by Nazim Khan; in the local Burushaski language it is known "Malikamu Shikari" (ma-li-ka-mu shi-ka-ri).

 Channel Walk

-Ultar Nala water channels (seven channels flowing towards the west and five flowing eastward) from the head-works on the nala taking off at different levels are utilized for irrigation, and also as tourist attraction to walk along their route for enjoying the scenic beauty of the Hunza Valley.
+Ultar Nala water channels (seven channels flowing towards the west and five flowing eastward) from the head-works on the nala taking off at different levels are utilized for irrigation, and also as tourist attraction to walk along their route for views of the Hunza Valley.
 Some channels pass through the Karimabad town.
-The water flowing in the channel is also attractive as it has velvety colour caused by the minute content of fine mica particles.
+The water flowing in the channel has a velvety colour caused by the minute content of fine mica particles.